Article

 Washington State's Paid Family and Medical Leave program provides employees with paid time off for various reasons, including maternity and parental leave.

 Employees are generally eligible for up to 12 weeks of paid leave per year.
-If an employee experiences more than one qualifying event in a year, such as giving birth and then bonding with the new child, they may be eligible for up to 16 weeks of leave.
+If an employee experiences more than one qualifying life event in a year, such as giving birth and then bonding with the new child, they may be eligible for up to 16 weeks of leave.
 In cases related to pregnancy or birth complications, this can extend to up to 18 weeks.

 Employees can receive up to 90% of their weekly pay during their leave, with the amount capped at a maximum weekly benefit.
-For the year 2024, the maximum weekly benefit amount is $1,456.
+For the year 2025, the maximum weekly benefit amount is $1,542.

 To qualify for paid leave, employees must have worked at least 820 hours during their qualifying period, which can be accumulated across one or multiple jobs.
-Qualifying events for paid leave include serious health conditions, the addition of a new child to the family, and certain military-related events.
-However, some workers, such as federal employees and self-employed individuals who have not opted into the program, are not eligible for this benefit.

 Variations in leave duration by state